INSIGHT-Goldman, Morgan Stanley win back hedge fund trading business

 Credit Suisse’s new chief executive, Tidjane Thiam, is planning to slash its prime brokerage business, according to a Swiss newspaper report in September.
 [ID: nL5N11J06U] In April, Credit Suisse’s co-head of investment banking, Tim O‘Hara, had said the bank is fully committed to the business.

-Both Credit Suisse and Deutsche Bank are in the middle of global strategic reviews.
+Both Credit Suisse and Deutsche Bank are in the middle of global strategic reviews, spokeswomen for the banks separately said.

 The gains at the U.S. banks underscore how being faster to comply with new rules can result in greater revenue gains.